 Immunotherapy is a treatment that strengthens the natural ability of the patient's immune system to fight cancer.
-Instead of targeting the person's cancer cells directly, immunotherapy trains a person's natural immune system to recognize cancer cells and selectively target and kill them.
+Instead of targeting the person's cancer cells directly, immunotherapy causes a person's natural immune system to selectively target and kill cancer cells.